cmpi-wg/cmpi-wg.github.io/README.md

 Purpose of this project
 -----------------------

-This project is a [GitHub pages project](https://pages.github.com), that is used to publish the CMPI API documentation on its corresponding web site [http://cmpi-wg.github.io/](http://cmpi-wg.github.io/).
+This project is a [GitHub:pages project](https://pages.github.com),
+that is used to publish the CMPI API documentation on its corresponding web site [http://cmpi-wg.github.io/](http://cmpi-wg.github.io/).